DaemianMC/MeXE402_Midterm_CabarrubiaCardenas/README.md

 5. **Building and Training the model**
    * Setting up a linear regression model using scikit-learn to build the model
    * Training the linear regression model using the train set data that we created
+   * Reducing overfitting using a regularization method called Lasso Regressor
 6. **Inference**
    * Making predictions based on the test set data *(X_test)*
    * Making the prediction of a single data point using the first row of the dataset